AjkayAlan/aws-account-bootstrap/README.md

    - Your account id (replace `590668874907`)
    - Your region (replace `us-east-1`)
-   - Your bootstrap repo name (replace `AjkayAlan/aws-account-bootstrap`)
+   - Your repos that need access (remember to include your bootstrap repo name such as `AjkayAlan/aws-account-bootstrap`!)

 2. Update the [IAM Role policy](infra/lib/stacks/github-actions-cicd-access-stack.ts) to fit your needs